aharotias2/Monooki/README.md

 Then there is `com.github.aharotias2.Monooki` that is the final result of this process.
 Copy it some location where included in the `PATH` environmental variable for installation.

+I recommend you to register this command in your crontab scheduling list to constantly backup your important files.

 Good luck.